Path-Check/pathfinders/README.md

 - [Evaluating the mRNA and Inactivated Virus Vaccine and Delivery](sikri.pdf)
 - [A Dynamic Prioritization Approach: Breaking the Transmission Chain for Optimal Utilization of Covid-19 Vaccines](thomas.pdf)

+Want to submit an essay?
+Go to [https://pathfinders.mit.edu](https://pathfinders.mit.edu) for submission instructions.